jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 **IMPORTANT: the name of the primer must be as following: text_r or text_f. r and f for reverse and forward and text should not contain any underscores.**

-More descriptions are available in Guide_MiSeqPipeline_2018.txt (not up to date yet).
+More descriptions are available in Guide_MiSeqPipeline_2018.txt (not uptodated anymore).

-An undergraduate proofread guide can be shared on request.

-# Run on Temple server
+# Run on Temple HPC server
 Check the ToInstall.txt which describes the softwares required by the pipeline and the best way to install them on a linux server.

 To run the pipeline on Compute:
 ```
-$ cd Amplicon_MiSeq_V4/
+$ cd Amplicon/
 $ module load java
 ```
 then